On analytical construction of observable functions in extended dynamic mode decomposition for nonlinear estimation and prediction: Numerical Results

-By linearizing (\ref{eq.x1})--(\ref{eq.x2}) around the fixed point, $(0,0)$, and by computing the eigenvalues of the obtained Jacobian matrix, one finds a pair of complex-conjugate eigenvalues, $\lambda_{\text{true}}=-0.5000\pm j8.8503$, associated with the linear mode of frequency $f_{\text{true}}=1.4086$~Hz and damping ratio $\xi_{\text{true}}=5.6406$~\%.
+These criteria are used in what follows.
+By linearizing (\ref{eq.x1}) around the fixed point, $(0,0)$, and by computing the eigenvalues of the obtained Jacobian matrix, one finds a pair of complex-conjugate eigenvalues, $\mu_{\text{true}}=-0.5000\pm j8.8503$, associated with the linear mode of frequency, $f_{\text{true}}=1.4086$~Hz, and damping ratio, $\xi_{\text{true}}=5.6406$~\%.
 For comparison, the eigenvalues estimated through EDMD with different sets of observable functions are shown in Table \ref{tab.evals}.
 The pairs of complex-conjugate eigenvalues associated with the linear mode, referred to as principal eigenvalues, are shaded in blue.
-A comparison between the dimension of the lifted model and the accuracy of the estimated principal eigenvalues is provided in Table \ref{tab.evalsII}.
 Note that the principal eigenvalues are well approximated in all cases; however, although estimating the linear mode with good numerical accuracy is important, this is only part of the information needed to represent the entire domain of attraction through the approximated Koopman tuples, $\{\lambda,\phi,\upsilon\}$.